nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.8.1 Searching properties: `find property`

-Finds all properties containing any of the specified keywords (case-insensitive) and/or with the given parameters.
+Finds all properties containing any of the specified keywords (case-insensitive) and/or with the given options.

 Formats:
 * `find property [n/NAME] [pl/UPPER_PRICE_LIMIT] [pm/LOWER_PRICE_LIMIT] [t/PROPERTY_TYPE] [a/ADDRESS]*
 [p/POSTAL_CODE]* [d/DEADLINE]* [r/REMARKS] [cn/CLIENT_NAME] [cc/CLIENT_CONTACT]*
 [ce/CLIENT_EMAIL]* [tags/TAGS_SEPARATED_BY_COMMA]`
-* Note that all parameters marked with `*` are limited to one per query.
+* Note that all options marked with `*` are limited to one per query.

 Description:
 * There can be 1 or more parameters.
-Other than parameters marked with `*`, there can be multiple of each parameter.
-All text are case insensitive.
+Other than options marked with `*`, there can be multiple of each option.
+* All text are case insensitive.

 Options:
 * `[n/NAME]`